 Sidney Schutte earned two coveted Michelin Guide stars while helming Librije’s Zusje at the Waldorf Astoria in Amsterdam, but his epic 17-course pairing menus now come courtesy of Cocina del Autor, the signature restaurant at the new Tourist Corridor based luxury resort Grand Velas.

 The local record holder for Michelin stars, however, is Martin Berasategui, who has been awarded eight total, the most ever for a Spanish chef.
 His Gastrobar is a highlight of Paradisus Los Cabos, the post Hurricane Odile rebranding of the resort formerly known as Meliá Cabo Real.

 These globetrotting superstar chefs aren’t in Los Cabos all the time, but each makes regular visits, and their quality standards have helped to raise the bar for the region as a whole.

 Whether you are seeking condos, villas or Oceanfront Living, it is absolutely essential that you choose the right ally to help you navigate the entire process, from site visits to closing costs.

 That’s where Windermere comes in.
 Windermere is one of the most respected names in North American real estate, with over 300 offices and 6,000 agents in the Western U.S. and México.
-The company has deep roots in Los Cabos, where its agents have over 100 years of collective experience, as well as an exhaustive knowledge of available local listings and the intricacies and legal requirements of buying and selling property in México.
+The company has deep roots in Los Cabos, as well as an exhaustive knowledge of available local listings and the intricacies and legal requirements of buying and selling property in México.

 Windermere is the ally you want when it comes to finding your next home.

-Call us from the USA / Canada at 011 52 (624) 228-3509 for more details.
+Call us Toll Free from the USA / Canada at (800) 712-5460 for more details.
 Don’t let your dreams wait… We’ll help you find and buy your dream home in Los Cabos.
 Contact Us today